Youtube Daddy

 “I said move in with her.”

-“That’s alright, that’s enough room for me.
-Who else stay with her?,” my father asks.
-My mother has had a variety of people stay with her, all for her benefit.
-She’s had boyfriends who paid her rent.
-Adult children who needed somewhere to stay for a short couple weeks or couple of months.. who paid her rent.
-Her sister’s kids.. she received money from the state.
-I know because I was there.
-4 girls in 1 bedroom on bunkbeds.
-She got my social security check monthly that I received since my dad was retired.
+My mother has had a variety of people stay with her, all for her benefit—boyfriends who paid her rent, adult children who needed somewhere to stay for a few weeks or months (and paid her rent), her sister’s kids (she received money from the state).
+I know because I was there—four girls in one bedroom on bunk beds.
+She also received my social security check monthly since my dad was retired.

 “He ain’t there no mo.”

-“Maybe I’ll call her up,” he tells me.
-I’m assuming on the flip phone he kept forever, refusing to upgrade with the times.
-My father has no intention of calling Freda.
-I’m happy in this moment and am just recording it because I love being with my father.
-I chew my gum obnoxiously, smiling into the camera, as I end the video.
-I miss my daddy.
+“Maybe I’ll call her up,” he says, probably on the flip phone he kept forever, refusing to upgrade with the times.
+He has no intention of calling Freda.
+I’m happy in this moment, just recording because I love being with my father.
+I chew my gum obnoxiously, smiling into the camera as I end the video.

 Click here for the video!